silversquirl/benchmark.zig/README.md

 });
 ```

-Running this with `zig run -OReleaseFast example.zig` produces output similar to the following:
+Running this with `zig build run -Doptimize=ReleaseFast` produces output similar to the following:

 ```
 BENCHMARK                      ITERATIONS    TIME